 What gear do you need to play Amazon Music HD?

-Exploring a great new way to stream high-res and CD-quality music
+Amazon's alternative to Spotify lets you stream high-res and CD-quality music

 In this article: I introduce Amazon Music HD and give my hands-on review of this new high-resolution music streaming service.
 I also break down which gear works best with Amazon Music HD, including: